Philippine Basketball Association opening ceremonies

-The Philippine Basketball Association opening ceremonies marks the start of the league's season.
-Since 1995, a single game is held, preceded by an entertainment program and parade of participating teams.
+The Philippine Basketball Association hosts an opening ceremony to start each season since its establishment in 1975.
+The event includes musical performances, a team parade, and speeches from key figures in the league.
+It is then succeeded by the first game or first two games of the elimination round of the first conference of the season.

 Overview

 An opening ceremonies is held to mark the start of the season since the league's maiden season in 1975.
 The ceremonies typically start with an entertainment show, depending on the theme for that year.
 Usual highlights are performances of Filipino artists and speeches from the league commissioner and other invited guests.
 A parade of participating teams follows afterwards.
 Each team marches into the venue together with their muses.
 After all of the teams have paraded, the season's chairman of the PBA Board of Governors gives a speech and afterwards, he will officially declare the season open.

 After the opening ceremonies, a lone game, the first game for the season, will be played.
 From 1975 to 1994, two games were played immediately following the ceremonies.